Find peace of mind with the right care

 In addition, memory care residents receive whatever help they need with activities of daily living (ADL), including:

-To prevent senior residents from wandering away, exits at these facilities are typically locked and alarmed so that everyone knows if one of the residents inadvertently tries to leave.
+To prevent senior residents from wandering away, exits at these facilities are locked and alarmed.
+This provides confidence so that everyone knows if one of the residents wanders and tries to leave.
 In addition, the staff at a memory care facility are specially trained to handle the unique needs of Alzheimer's disease and dementia residents.

 Among the issues covered in the written plan for any resident's medical care are typically: